Quickly create online forms to receive nearly any file type and information.

 Our jury process, looking at hundreds of applications, is a bear.
 Submittable simplified review so much, especially being able to communicate in-app with other jurors if there’s a question.
 It's been a complete time-saver.

-Porter Flea Co-founder
+Co-founder of Porter Flea

 Katie Vance and Matt Alexander launched Porter Flea in 2011 with 35 vendors and a panel of guest jurors.
 Katie drew from her experience participating in craft events as a designer—large festivals where handmade goods were upstaged by beer and music, for example—to envision something new.